top of page

 What Type of Training is Provided for CASA Volunteers?

-All CASA volunteer advocates complete 30 hours of pre-service training; 15 hours of training in a classroom setting and 15 hours online.
+All CASA volunteer advocates complete 30 hours of pre-service training, 15 hours of training in a classroom setting, and 15 hours online.
 Volunteers learn about child welfare issues from experts in the field.
-They learn about working with the court system and the department of human services, they learn about case assessment, permanency planning, interviewing techniques, and writing court reports, among other topics.
-Continuing support is provided to volunteers through in-service training including monthly meetings, webinars, and individual support and coaching provided by CASA staff.
+They learn about working with the court system and the Department of Human Services and about case assessment, permanency planning, interviewing techniques, and writing court reports, among other topics.
+Continuing support is provided to volunteers through in-service training, including monthly meetings, webinars, and individual support and coaching provided by CASA staff.

 AM16300 lr.jpg